Key data sources for B2B secondary research

 Helpful for: exploring industry trends; exploring the structure and size of a market; undertaking risk analysis; gathering competitive or customer intelligence; building lists; informing content marketing.

 Nearly every trade has a collective body to represent its interests.
+For example, there’s even an association for Fintech professionals.
 Most of these organizations produce a lot of relevant information about their industry:

 - Directories of companies in a specific trade